whitneyburton/portfolios/students/1602/ashwin-rao/ashwin_rao.markdown

 This module I attended every meeting of our posse.
 I also showed enthusiasm for our work, recognized my teammates for their abilities, and encouraged the effort put by the staff into the posses.

 On my HTTP project, I was paired with someone who dropped out of Turing a few days into the project.
-On my Black Friday project, I was paired with someone who realized that she would be repeating within a few days of beginning the project.
+On my Black Friday project, I was paired with someone who decided to repeat module 1 at the end of the first week of the project, after we had spent significant time repeating work and moving slowly so that she could try to understand the project.

 In both of these occasions, I tried to serve my parter and develop their skills instead of abandoning them in order to achieve passing grades and graduate from the module.